labria/nomic-base/rules.md

 ## Rules

 #### 99: Voting or Commenting
->a) When you make a vote or comment you have to have a description
+>a) When you make a vote or comment you have to have a comment of it

 #### 100: Making a Rule or a Change
 >a) A rule or change may not target one specific person